Discover the land of the Pharaohs in this epic 10 day Egypt Itinerary, covering all the main highlights to get the absolute most out of your trip!

 This is the oldest archeological museum in the Middle East and houses some of Egypt's best ancient treasures.
 The highlight for me was the King Tutankhamun exhibit, which features the boy king's famous golden headdress and sarcophagus.

-Tip: There is currently a new museum under construction in Egypt– the Grand Egyptian Museum, or the Giza Museum.
-Once inaugurated, it will be the largest archeological museum in the world!
+Tip: There is currently a new museum under construction in Egypt– the Grand Egyptian Museum, or the Giza Museum which will open this year in 2023!
+Once inaugurated, it will be the largest archeological museum in the world and a must-add to this itinerary!

 Coptic Cairo & the Hanging Church